ngraczykowski/iris-root/organization-name-agent/README.md

 Static data used for comparison is currently stored in company_name/resources directory.
 It contains:
 * joining_words.json - words such as "and"
 * weak_words.json - words ignored in creating abbreviation or extracting legal terms or common words
-* common_prefixes.json - commonly used at the begging of company name, such as "group"
+* common_prefixes.json - commonly used at the begging of organization name, such as "group"
-* common_suffixes.json - commonly used at the end of company name, such as "manufacturing", "sales" or "enterprise"
+* common_suffixes.json - commonly used at the end of organization name, such as "manufacturing", "sales" or "enterprise"
 * legal_terms.json - legal entity terms, with possible abbreviations and meaning
 * countries.json - different names and abbreviations for countries